 “Increasing Rural Access to Care with Mobile Radiation Oncology”

-PI: David Wright, Associate Professor, English and Technical Communication, Co-PI: Daniel Shank, Assistant Professor, Psychological Sciences and Co-PI: Thomas Yarbrough, PhD candidate, Civil and Architectural Engineering:
+PI: Dr. David Wright, Associate Professor, English and Technical Communication, Co-PI: Dr. Daniel Shank, Assistant Professor, Psychological Sciences, Co-PI: Dr. Sarah Hercula, Associate Professor, English and Technical Communication and Co-PI: Thomas Yarbrough, PhD candidate, Civil and Architectural Engineering:

 “Usability Testing of Smart Home Technology in a Controlled Environment”